Jbbouille/shingle/shingle/README.md

 - XmlJavaTypeAdapterExtension.
 Used for generating examples.
 See [code](https://github.com/jbbouille/shingle/blob/master/shingle/shingle-core/src/main/java/org/shingle/extensions/XmlJavaTypeAdapterExtension.java).

 ### Extension creation
-You may want to create an extension for doing that just implement the `org.shingle.Extension` interface and enrich the ResourceBuilder with the information you need.
+You may want to create an extension for doing that just implement the `fr.shingle.Extension` interface and enrich the ResourceBuilder with the information you need.

 With the extension you can:
 - Filter some class resource that Shingle will not scan.
 See [example](https://github.com/jbbouille/shingle/blob/master/shingle/shingle-core/src/test/java/org/shingle/jaxrs/DocumentationBuilderTest.java#L59-L94).